open/close all folders

 - An episode of Hey Arnold! reveals that Mr. Hyunh, whose speaking voice has a very heavy Vietnamese accent, sounds just like Randy Travis when he sings.

-- Jem and the Holograms featured Kimber singing a duet with Stormer of The Misfits.
+- One episode featured Kimber singing a duet with Stormer of The Misfits.
 It was a good song, but unfortunately, they chose the breathy voice of an adult woman, whereas Kimber is a high-pitched-talking teenager.

 - Cornwallis Hanky from South Park has a tenor voice while singing.